 Etching is a technique used to enhance the botanical structure of the organic matter, thus enhancing the identification of the plant tissue type as well as facies identification.
 According to Taylor et al. (1998), etching is not a common technique any longer, but it was used extensively before oil immersion to differentiate botanical structures.
 Vitrinite is the maceral that responds very well to etching, revealing botanical features not usually determined on unetched surfaces.
 Different types of vitrinite indicate different paleoenvironments, and different maceral identification can be largely reliant on etching.
 Corpogelinite is the most resistant to etching, with gelocollinite being the most reactive; detrital vitrinite will essentially disappear, and may resemble clays petrographically.
 Corpogelinite clearly has a different chemical composition to the other vitrinite macerals as it does not etch.
 Inertinite can be etched, but not as effectively as vitrinite.
 Minerals do not etch.
 Etched macerals are termed cryptomacerals, such as cryptotelinite and cryptocollinite (Taylor et al., 1998).

 Etching is undertaken on block mounts typically prepared for coal petrography.
-An oxidising agent is used to promote etching in the coal block – initially corrosive chromosulfuric acid was used, but later acidified potassium permanganate was determined to be more attractive for samples with reflectance values up to 1.7 %, according to Stanton and Moore (1991).
+An oxidising agent is used to promote etching in the coal block – initially corrosive chromosulphuric acid was used, but later acidified potassium permanganate was determined to be more attractive for samples with reflectance values up to 1.7 %, according to Stanton and Moore (1991).

 The etching technique used to prepare the samples shown in the images was largely based on the description included in Stach et al. (1982) and Taylor et al. (1998):

 Mix 25g KMnO4 in 70ml of H2O with 5g concentrated H2SO4 (sulphuric acid).
 Heat the liquid to 50oC.
 Cover half block with masking tape.
-Immerse the polished block into the solution, then wash in water, followed by dipping in sulfurous acid (NaSO3 acidified with a small quantity of H2SO4), and wash again.
+Immerse the polished block into the solution, then wash in water, followed by dipping in sulphurous acid (NaSO3 acidified with a small quantity of H2SO4), and wash again.
 Length of immersion time is dependent on coal rank: lower rank, less aggressive solutions: 30 seconds.
 An alternative solution is Schultze’s solution.

 Hower et al. (1998) and ASTM D 5671-95 provide further details on the potassium permanganate etching procedure.